Khandaker-Atik/TNT_Atik/Readme.md

-This Assignment implements a machine learning-based topic classification system that categorizes text content into predefined topics.
+Machine learning-based topic classification system that categorizes text content into predefined topics.
 The system includes model building, evaluation, improvement, and a Flask API for real-time predictions.

 ## Project Overview